gecBurton/inference_logic/README.rst

-This is an library to explore how it is possible to write declarative code in Python.
+The goal of this project is to explore how to write a minimal set of features that allows a programmer to code declaratively in native Python.

+The code is loosely based on Prolog, and success is measured in number of the `99 problems`_ solved to keep the code focussed on delivering features not bike-shedding

 This code is experimental and incomplete.
 Do not use it in your work or school!
 If you wish to use a serious, well tested